taylormitchell/ankify_roam/README.md

 ### Create custom note types

-As mentioned [options](#Options) section, you can import to different note types than the default 'Roam Basic' and 'Roam Cloze' types provided.
+As mentioned in the [options](#Options) section, you can import to different note types than the default 'Roam Basic' and 'Roam Cloze' types provided.
 Those note types will need to satisfy 2 requirements to be compatible with ankify_roam:

 1. **Include at least 2 fields for the basic note type and 1 for the cloze**.
 When ankify_roam is converting a block into an Anki note, it takes the content of the block and places it into the first field of the Anki note.
 In the case of a Basic type, the children of the block are added to the second field of the Anki note.